michdud/diversity-ratings/README.md

-# michdud.github.io
+# diversity-ratings
-Bootstrap template from Start Bootstrap.
-See license doc for more information.
+A website from BuildHer 2017 focusing on diversity in film.